Robotic Process Automation may not be the silver bullet vendors would like you to believe, but it certainly is a piece that you want in your holster.

 There needs to be a great deal of communication between the teams building the bots and the teams who maintain and update the applications, websites, and directories that the bot is using to integrate with.

 The RPA team cannot manage things in a silo or can the application and infrastructure teams.
 They must work as a cohesive unit.

-There are several comments, suggestions, complaints that you will hear as you begin to roll out your RPA initiative.
+There are several comments, suggestions and complaints that you will hear as you begin to roll out your RPA initiative.
 (Doesn’t that usually hold true for almost all technology initiatives?)

 But do not let that discourage you from moving forward.
-RPA plays an important role in your organization’s automation continuum and in your overall Process Excellence initiatives.
+RPA plays an important role in your organization’s automation maturity and in your overall process excellence initiatives.

 Make sure that you do your research and that you clearly engage staff from across the enterprise to help move automation forward.
 Don’t allow the naysayers and those who may be directly impacted by automation slow down your progress.